Pamavoc/NodeChat-v0.1/README.md

 v0.3 : colors for the chat.

+v0.4 : sound for the chat

-v0.4 : real UI.
+v0.5 : real UI.

-v0.5 : history of the chat with a DB.
+v0.6 : history of the chat with a DB.